 Alberto Cuitiño’s appointment as dean of the Rutgers School of Engineering (SoE) was announced today by the university.
-Cuitiño is the eighth dean to lead the school since the engineering discipline was established at Rutgers in 1864.
+Cuitiño is the eighth dean to lead the school.

 “Dean Cuitiño has been an invaluable partner and leader since assuming the interim deanship in June 2022,” says Rutgers University-New Brunswick Chancellor-Provost Francine Conway in naming him dean.
 “I am grateful for his dedication to our mission of excellence in education, research, and service, and am proud to welcome him as permanent dean.”